sfztools/sfztools.github.io/sfizz/quick_reference.md

 relative to the fundamental, and arranged in opposite fashion in left and right channels to create a stereo effect.

+The unison mode is enabled when `oscillator_multi` is 3 or more, and `oscillator_mode` is default or 0.

 The example creates an array of 5 sawtooth waves, spread using a detuning interval set to 50 cents. (a "supersaw")